iiasa/pysquirrel/README.rst

 Usage
 -----

-pySquirrel allows searching the list of all territorial units by specifying the parameters and the values to search as shown below:
+pysquirrel allows searching the list of all territorial units by specifying the parameters and the values to search as shown below:

 .. code:: python